-Is a meeting needed?
-Leaders should do a number of things prior to the meeting to help make it effective.
+First, ask yourself: Is a meeting needed?
+Leaders should do a number of things before the meeting to help make it effective.
 The first thing is to be sure a meeting is even needed.
-If the meeting is primarily informational in nature, ask yourself if it is imperative that the group fully understands the information and if future decisions will be built upon this information.
+If the meeting is primarily informational, ask yourself whether it is imperative that the group fully understands the information and whether future decisions will be built on this information.
 If so, a meeting may be needed.
 If not, perhaps simply communicating with everyone in a written format will save valuable time.
 Similarly, decision-making meetings make the most sense when the problem is complex and important, there are questions of fairness to be resolved, and commitment is needed moving forward.

-Create and distribute an agenda.
+Second, create and distribute an agenda.
 An agenda is important in helping to inform those invited about the purpose of the meeting.
 It also helps organize the flow of the meeting and keep the team on track.

-Send a reminder prior to the meeting.
+Third, send a reminder before the meeting.
 Reminding everyone of the purpose, time, and location of the meeting helps everyone prepare themselves.
-Anyone who has attended a team meeting only to find there is no reason to meet because members haven't completed their agreed-upon tasks knows that, as a result, team performance or morale can be negatively impacted.
+Anyone who has attended a team meeting only to find there is no reason to meet because members haven't completed their agreed-upon tasks knows that, as a result, team performance or morale can be negatively affected.
 Follow up to make sure everyone is prepared.
-As a team member, inform others immediately if you will not be ready with your tasks so that they can determine whether the meeting should be postponed.
+As a team member, inform others immediately if you will not be ready with your tasks so they can determine whether the meeting should be postponed.